Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Introduction

-Despite this encouraging progress to date, two important questions still remain open, and form the focus of this paper: \bcar \item \textbf{Sample complexity in high dimensions:} The primary goal of non-asymptotic analysis is to provide guarantees on the estimation error that have an explicit dependence on the problem at hand, and that hold true for a reasonable range of values of the sample size $\numobs$.
+Despite this encouraging progress to date, two important questions still remain open, and are the focus of this paper: \bcar \item \textbf{Sample complexity with optimal dimension dependence:} The primary goal of non-asymptotic analysis is to provide guarantees on the estimation error that have an explicit dependence on the problem at hand, and that hold true for a reasonable range of values of the sample size $\numobs$.
 For instance, suppose the linear $Z$-estimation problem in $\real^d$ is driven by an underlying Markov chain of mixing time $\mixingtime$.
-Then under natural noise assumptions, one should expect the estimation error to scale as $\order{\mixingtime \usedim / \numobs}$, with this being the dominant term whenever $\numobs \gtrsim \mixingtime \usedim$.
+Then under natural noise assumptions, one should expect an effective sample size of the order $\numobs/\mixingtime$, so that the mean-squared error should scale as $\order{\mixingtime \usedim / \numobs}$, with this being the dominant term whenever $\numobs \gtrsim \mixingtime \usedim$.
+Such an error bound is particularly important for sieve estimators, where the problem dimension $\usedim$ is adaptively chosen based on the sample size $\numobs$.
 However, existing analyses of linear SA do not provide such tight dimension-dependence.
-Using the notation of this paper, the sample size bounds in the papers~\cite{srikant2019finite,bhandari2018finite} rely on a uniform upper bound on the operator norm of the stochastic matrix $\Lmat_{t + 1} (\state_t)$; this quantity scales linearly with dimension $\usedim$ in many applications.
-Consequently, the resulting bounds on the MSE have a sub-optimal dependence on dimension, which is unsatisfactory for high-dimensional problems.
+Using the notation of Eq~\eqref{eq:lsa-iterates}, the estimation error bounds in the papers~\cite{srikant2019finite,bhandari2018finite} rely on a uniform upper bound on the operator norm of the stochastic matrix $\Lmat_{t + 1} (\state_t)$; this quantity scales linearly with dimension $\usedim$ in many applications.
+Consequently, the resulting bounds on the MSE have a sub-optimal dependence on dimension, which is unsatisfactory for problems with growing dimensions.
 Similarly, the bounds in the papers~\cite{durmus2021stability,kotsalis2020simple,chen2021lyapunov} also exhibit a sub-optimal dependence on dimension.
-To the best of our knowledge, the question of whether linear SA succeeds under the minimal conditions on sample size---in particular, with $\numobs$ mildly larger than $\usedim \cdot \mixingtime$---remains open. \item \textbf{Instance-dependent optimality:} While many estimators may exhibit near-optimal statistical performance in the globally minimax (i.e., worst-case) sense, some of them perform significantly better than others when applied to practical problem instances.
+To the best of our knowledge, the question of whether linear SA succeeds under the minimal conditions on sample size---in particular, with $\numobs$ mildly larger than $\mixingtime \cdot \usedim$---remains open. \item \textbf{Instance-dependent optimality:} While many estimators may exhibit near-optimal statistical performance in the globally minimax (i.e., worst-case) sense, some of them perform significantly better than others when applied to practical problem instances.
 This phenomenon motivates the study of local (i.e., instance-dependent) performance in the non-asymptotic regime.
 Such results have recently been established for linear $Z$-estimation in the i.i.d. setting~\cite{pananjady2020instance,li2020breaking,khamaru2020temporal,mou2020optimal}.
 The latter two papers listed provide non-asymptotic analogs of classical theory on local asymptotic minimaxity (c.f.~\cite{van2000asymptotic}), which establishes lower bounds by looking at the worst-case family of instances in a local neighborhood of a given problem.
 In the Markov setting, two questions naturally arise: (1)~What does it mean for an estimator to be locally optimal in a non-asymptotic sense?
 (2)~Does the linear SA estimator~\eqref{eq:lsa} match the local lower bound for every problem instance? \ecar